StarPilot-Docs/docs/docs/usage/operation.md

 ### Border Colors

-1. Grey - openpilot is disabled
+1. None - openpilot is not engaged
-2. Blue - openpilot is controlling steering with AOL
+2. Blue - openpilot is controlling only steering (AOL)
 3. Green - openpilot is engaged
+4. Grey - openpilot is engaged, but overridden (manually steering or pressing throttle pedal)
-4. Orange - openpilot is engaged, in [CEM](#conditional-experimental-mode)
+5. Orange - openpilot is engaged, [CEM](#conditional-experimental-mode) is active
-5. Red - openpilot is engaged, personality set to Traffic Mode
+6. Red - openpilot is engaged, personality set to Traffic Mode

 ### Max Speed